freedomofpress/securedrop-docs/docs/admin/reference/ossec_alerts.rst

 the daily updates, may warrant further investigation.

 Occasionally your SecureDrop Servers will send an alert for failing to connect to Tor relays.
-Since SecureDrop runs as a Tor Onion Service, it is possible for Tor connections to timeout or become overloaded. ::
+Since SecureDrop runs as a Tor *Onion Service*, it is possible for Tor connections to timeout or become overloaded. ::

     Received From: (app)